-In the last episode, we added RSpecs tests for GraphQL mutations.
+In the last episode, we added RSpecs tests for GraphQL mutations in Ruby on Rails.
 If you need some more insight about the topic you can check the article here.
 Today we are going to add specs (again, we will focus only on the happy paths) for GraphQL queries.
 But there is one thing about the current implementation of the queries that I don’t like.
 We have everything defined in one file:

 You can imagine that this file will grow over time.
 I want to show you how to divide the logic into many smaller pieces.

 It is hard to do refactoring without proper specs.
 So we are going to add specs first.
 But to make the article a little shorter and easier to comprehend, we will embrace the approach we put a great emphasis on in our company.
 We will do a test-driven development.
 That means that we will write the final specs.
 So instead of adding specs to our previous implementation, we will add specs for the future implementation where every query is defined in a separate file.

 We would like to have a structure where all queries are inside

 app/graphql/queries/ folder.
 Therefore our specs will end up in

 specs/graphql/queries/bookspec.rb and specs/graphql/queries/booksspec.rb are almost the same so I’am not going to paste the code in here.
 Instead, you can check the files on gist if you like: book_spec.rb and books_spec.rb

 As you can see our new specs look really similar to those we wrote for mutations.
 We have a